MicrosoftDocs/data-api-builder-docs/data-api-builder/reference-configuration.md

 }
 ```

-**Using `$first` or `first` to change the page size.**
+**Using `$limit` or `first` to change the page size.**

-Both REST and GraphQL can include a `$first` or `first` variable, respectively.
-The purpose of `first` is to limit the results for a specific query.
-However, consider `https://{server}/api/books?$first=10`.
-If `first` is, for example, 10 when the default page size is 100, the results are limited to 10.
-However, if `first` is 200 when the default page size is 100, the results are limited to 200—a value greater than the default page size.
+Both REST and GraphQL can include a `$limit` or `first` variable, respectively.
+The purpose of `limit` is to limit the results for a specific query.
+However, consider `https://{server}/api/books?$limit=10`.
+If `limit` is, for example, 10 when the default page size is 100, the results are limited to 10.
+However, if `limit` is 200 when the default page size is 100, the results are limited to 200—a value greater than the default page size.

 | First value | Result |
 |-------------|--------|